Credit Score Privacy Notice

 What if Lowell stops providing the TransUnion credit score function?

-If your TransUnion Credit Score is temporarily unavailable, we will send you a message via the Lowell app to let you know.
+If your TransUnion Credit Score is temporarily unavailable, we will send you a message via your online account to let you know.

-If Lowell decides to stop providing the credit score function as a service in the Lowell app, you will no longer be able to access your TransUnion Credit Score in the Lowell app.
+If Lowell decides to stop providing the credit score function as a service in your online account, you will no longer be able to access your TransUnion Credit Score in your online account.

 Does the Lowell app use cookies or similar technology to collect my data?